The-LainOS-Project/lainos-iso/README.md

 The ISO will appear in /home/out/ and the /home/work/ folder can be deleted.

-Afer booting up the ISO, press enter at the login screen to enter the xfce live installation environment.
+Afer booting up the ISO, select xfce session then press enter at the login screen to enter the xfce live installation environment.